 Fellowship Opportunities in American Art

-The Smithsonian American Art Museum and its Renwick Gallery invite applications for research fellowships in art and visual culture of the United States.
+The Smithsonian American Art Museum (SAAM) and its Renwick Gallery invite applications for research fellowships in the art and visual culture of the United States.
 Fellowships are residential and support full-time independent and dissertation research.

 The Smithsonian American Art Museum is home to one of the largest and most inclusive collections of American art in the world.
 Its artworks reveal America’s rich artistic and cultural history from the colonial period to today.
 This unparalleled collection includes special strengths in nineteenth- and twentieth-century marble and bronze sculpture, nineteenth-century landscape painting, Gilded Age and American impressionist paintings, twentieth-century realism, photography and graphic art, folk and self-taught art, Latino art, African American art, and film and media arts.
 Artists represented in depth include George Catlin, William H. Johnson, Sean Scully, Lee Friedlander, Christo, Nam June Paik, and William T. Wiley, among others.
-The collection is housed in a National Historic Landmark building shared by the National Portrait Gallery and the Archives of American Art.
-More than 3,000 artworks can be accessed daily in the Museum’s Luce Foundation Center, the first visible art storage and study center in Washington, D.C.
-Contemporary American craft is featured in the Renwick Gallery, a branch of the Museum located across from the White House that will reopen in 2015 following a major renovation.
+The collection is housed in a National Historic Landmark building shared with the National Portrait Gallery and the Archives of American Art.
+More than 3,000 artworks can be accessed daily in SAAM’s Luce Foundation Center, the first visible art storage and study center in Washington, D.C.
+Contemporary American craft is featured in the Renwick Gallery, a branch of the museum located across from the White House that will reopen in November 2015 following a major renovation.

 - The Patricia and Phillip Frost Fellowship is offered to support research in American art and visual culture.